basharbme/tendon-characterization/Data Collection/README.txt

   - No. of Readings = 5000 (max)
 * Acquisition:
   - Click Start button
-  - Stretch tendon, waiting for ____sec at each plateau
+  - Stretch tendon, waiting for __(TBD)__ sec at each plateau
   - Click Stop if you want to end data collection before it reaches 5000 data points
 * Export to Excel.
 Save as CSV file for use with driver.py
-* Use getForce() method in collection.py to return a list of the force values.
-  - Run driver.py with command line arguments 'force' and the CSV filename with the force data

 LENGTH COLLECTION
-* Use the getLength() method in collection.py to return a list of length values.
+* Run driver.py to use the getLength() method in collection.py to return a list of length values.
-  - Run driver.py with command line arguments 'length' and initial measured length.
   - Position the tendon in the colored rectangle in the center of the screen.
   - Toggle the switch at the top of the Window to 1 (towards the right side) to start recording length values.
   - Press q to quit the program.
+  - Press s to save lengths and quit the program.